andrewchambers/ws-tcp-bridge/README.md

 ws-tcp-bridge
 =============

+A websocket to tcp proxy server, using nodejs which bridges websockets and tcp servers in either direction.

 INSTALL -

  npm install ws-tcp-bridge

-WIP - the actual code is extremely simple, but not tested well, feel free to help.
+WIP - the actual code is extremely simple, but not tested well (YET), feel free to help.

-A proxy server, using nodejs which bridges websockets and tcp servers in either direction.

 example -